ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/order_splitting_for_multishop.md

 }
 ```

-After create the response it sends the confirmation email but without show the price calculation.
+After creating the response the listener sends a confirmation email but without showing the price calculation:

 ``` html+twig
 {% if not multishop_order == true %}